erayon/greenGITx/README.md

 # Go to :
 6. go to https://github.com/settings/keys paste the key in SSH

+# Clone your private repo in your sytem

 # Go to your private repo and open terminal type :
 7. git remote -v